gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## New protection Engines {protection-engines}

-This document specifies the adoption of DTLS as Encryprion Engine for SCTP Crypto Chunks for DTLS1.2 and DTLS1.3
+This document specifies the adoption of DTLS as protection engine for SCTP Crypto Chunks for DTLS1.2 and DTLS1.3

 The following table applies.